ankrutik/notes/aws/solutions_arch_cert/notes.md

 - needs to be universally unique or unique gobally; universal namespace
 - URL or web address created for it
 - HTTP 200 code received if upload is successful
-- by default newly created bucket is private
-  - Access can be setup using:
+- by default newly created bucket is private.
+Access can be setup using:
   - bucket policies (**bucket level**)
   - Access Control Lists (**object level**)
-- Access logs can be configured to be stored on another bucket in same or different account
+- **Access logs** can be configured to be stored on another bucket in same or different account
 - 100 buckets allowed per account
+- Restricting bucket access:
+  - bucket policies
+  - object policies
+  - IAM policies to users and groups

 ## Object